kev-luo/reddit-clone-client/README.md

 9. set up SSR for index page and disable for navbar displayed on index page
 10. set up forgot password utility with NodeMailer
 11. add create post form along with error handling if someone tries to post without being logged in
+12. redirect non-logged in users when they visit create post page
+13. redirect user back to the page they were on before being redirected to the login page